Kometa-Team/Kometa/docs/defaults/award/oscars.md

 # Oscars Default Metadata File

-The `- pmm: award/oscars` Metadata File is used to  create collections based on the Oscars Awards.
+The `- pmm: oscars` Metadata File is used to  create collections based on the Oscars Awards.

 Example Collections Created: